tchak/coldwired/packages/actions/README.md

 // Show all target elements
 actions.show({ targets: '.item' });

 // Apply actions in batch.
-This is the low level API. actions.applyActions([
+This is the low level API actions.applyActions([
   {
     action: 'update',